Diablice / She-devils

 Logo | For Sale

 I was browsing through my folklore books one day, looking for references for one of my projects, reading old Polish tales.
 I got hooked by the illustrations.
-In these old books, illustrations are slightly primitivist and archaic, deeply symbolic, and warm from handcraft.
+In these old publications, the linocut pictures are primitivist, archaic, deeply symbolic, and warm from good old handcraft.
 For me: absolutely charming.

-That day, I was in a particularly rebellious mood — bursting with a kind of good, confident female energy.
-I wanted to design a bit for practice, so I decided to make a folk logo for my girls and me.
+That day, I was in a particularly rebellious mood — bursting with pugnacious female energy.
+I wanted to design for practice, so I decided to make a folk logo for my girls and me.
 Folklore shows the meanings of things.
 Nothing there is random; everything is symbolic, going from and to somewhere.
 What could be a symbol of a strong woman, seen through the lens of folklore logic?
 How is a strong woman seen in a culture that prefers them obedient and thin?
-As a she-devil.

-I started to draw: a woman’s face framed by flowing hair, elegant horns — not too big, not too small — a trident rising above, sharp, an omen taken straight from old Polish magic books.
-Expression: no apology.
+I started to draw: a woman’s face framed by flowing hair, straight, elegant horns, a trident above, sharp, an omen taken straight from old Polish magic books.
+And the expression: no apology.

 Diablice is available for licensing or purchase.